A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 There are several popular outsourcing locations across the world (including South/Latin America, South East Asia, India), but engineers from Eastern Europe moved to lead positions due to their ability to produce top-notch software without compromises.
 The region is well-known for its density of software developers, which is 1.3 developers per 100 people.

 Also, geographically, Eastern European countries serve as a gateway to the West.
-They are located on the crossroads of major transportation routes from Europe to Asia and from the Scandinavian states to the Mediterranean region.
+They are located at the crossroads of major transportation routes from Europe to Asia and from the Scandinavian states to the Mediterranean region.
 IT outsourcing destinations, such as Poland, Ukraine, Estonia, Bulgaria, and others, are easy to reach from main global business hubs.
 For instance, it takes only 3 hours to get to London from Tallinn by air, and 1 hour 30 minutes from Tallinn to Berlin.

 Intellectual Property and Data Security